aukspot/dles/README.md

 - [Brainer](https://gamebunny.app/brainer) - A weekday quiz show with creative questions from several categories.
 - [Catfishing](https://catfishing.net) - Guess the Wikipedia article by its categories.
 10 rounds per day.
+- [Centumth](https://www.centumth.com) - Guess the items ranked closest to #100 in today's category.
 - [Concludle](https://tryhardguides.com/concludle) - Guess the secret answer from a series of clues.
 - [Daily Dozen Trivia](https://dailydozentrivia.com) - Answer 9 trivia questions from various categories.
 - [Daily Fact or Fiction](https://dailyfactorfiction.com) - Guess whether today's statement is fact or fiction.